prometheus-operator/prometheus-operator/Documentation/user-guides/storage.md

 It is recommended to use volumes that have high I/O throughput therefore we're using SSD EBS volumes here.
 Make sure to read the [documentation](https://kubernetes.io/docs/user-guide/persistent-volumes/#aws) to adapt this `StorageClass` to your needs.

-Having created the `StorageClass` it actually needs to be used.
-The `StorageClass` to use can be specified in the `storage` section in the `Prometheus` resource.
+The `StorageClass` that was created can be specified in the `storage` section in the `Prometheus` resource.

 ```yaml
 apiVersion: "monitoring.coreos.com/v1alpha1"